 And this is why.

-Dreams can help you to resolve conflicts and regulate your mood.
+Dreaming also helps you to resolve conflicts and regulate your mood.
 When you sleep, you work out your feelings, allowing you to feel more settled in the morning.

 RELATED POST: 6 Crucial Tips For Preventing A Relapse

 This means that any experiences you are dealing with do not need to have such a huge impact on your life.
-Since dreaming your minds’ way of coping, you work out your emotional issues while your head is on the pillow.
+Since dreaming is your minds’ way of coping, you work out your emotional issues while your head is on the pillow.
 It’s pretty cool if you think about it.

 Therefore, in the short-term, dreams can assist with your mood.
 However, the long-term benefits are even more substantial.